How Dislocated Minorities in Turkey turn to Hip Hop to Build Community and Resist Marginalisation

 Video of My Melody (Boomin System Mix) by Islamic Force, 1992

 The neighbourhood of Karagümrük, on the European side of Istanbul, was central to Hip Hop culture in the early 2000s.
 It was once home to Sulukule, a Roma (“Gypsy”) quarter that was famous for its musicians.
 The municipality began demolishing the streets and houses of Sulukule in 2008 and forcibly evicting the residents.
 Some of the dislocated Roma youth from Sulukule gathered regularly for several years at a local community centre, The Sulukule Children Art Atelier, run by activist, Funda Oral.
 The atelier was created by activists to empower the community to protect their rights and their neighbourhood.
-While the activists did not succeed at preventing the demolition, they succeeded in helping local children gain confidence in their identity and talent in music and dance, through which they connected to Turkish and global society.
-The neighborhood youth started rapping and dancing together and three of the young men formed a successful Hip Hop group called Tahribad-ı İsyan (Rebellion Against Destruction).
+While the activists did not succeed in preventing the demolition, they succeeded in helping local children gain confidence in their identity and talent in music and dance, through which they connected to Turkish and global society.
+The neighbourhood youth started rapping and dancing together and three of the young men formed a successful Hip Hop group called Tahribad-ı İsyan (Rebellion Against Destruction).
 Youth from Sulukule also participated in the Gezi Park Protests of 2013, where Tahribad-ı İsyan gave free outdoor concerts and dance played a prominent role in bringing people together to resist the demolition of Istanbul’s central park.
-Halil Altindere’s rap video, Wonderland, premiered that summer at the Istanbul Biennial – it challenged the state’s systematic gentrification projects and featured Tahribad-ı İsyan (see Danielle Schoon’s related article.)
+Halil Altindere’s rap video, "Wonderland", premiered that summer at the Istanbul Biennial – it challenged the state’s systematic gentrification projects and featured Tahribad-ı İsyan (see Danielle Schoon’s related article.)

 Sulukule Hip Hop Tiyatrosu perform Sahnede İsyan (Revolt on Stage), 2012

 Hip Hop has also been a tool for international activists to reach inner city youth in Istanbul.
 In 2012, Openvizor created a Hip Hop theatre production directed by Murat Garipağaoğlu with dislocated youth from Sulukule.
 The participants got to write the script and then had workshops several times a week during a three-month period.
 As it was not easy to find a place to meet, they often rented the gyms of neighbourhood schools.
 Jonzi D and Abbas Nokhasteh from OpenVizor took several of the youth from the atelier to Breakin’ Convention in London that year and introduced them to the international world of Hip Hop.
-Similarly, in 2016, the Turkish German rap star, Sultan Tunç, created a short documentary (Suriye’den Sulukule’ye, “From Syria to Sulukule”), with Syrian migrants in Mardin and dislocated Roma from Sulukule.
+Similarly, in 2016, the Turkish German rap star, Sultan Tunç, created a short documentary ("Suriye’den Sulukule’ye", “From Syria to Sulukule”), with Syrian migrants in Mardin and dislocated Roma from Sulukule.
 These days, the members of Tahribad-ı İsyan and other youth from Sulukule continue to use Hip Hop to reach marginalised groups in Istanbul by giving rap and dance lessons to Syrian and Iraqi immigrant and refugee children, so the cycle of community-building continues.

 Funda Oral played a central role in facilitating community and experiences for young people in Sulukule from 2010-2016.
 By acquiring grants and recruiting volunteers, Funda was able to bring local and international guest artists and teachers to the atelier.
 Danielle Schoon first came to the atelier in 2011 as a graduate student doing fieldwork in Sulukule.
 Funda recruited Danielle to teach English lessons to the members of Tahribad-ı İsyan and the atelier became central to Danielle’s research project.
 Much has changed in Turkey since the atelier closed, including an increasingly conservative society and authoritarian government.
 The authors interviewed three of the central figures of Istanbul’s current Hip Hop dance scene to find out how they are faring in this new context.
 Their conversations with Gizem Nalbant, Timur Iliyaz, and Emre Önceğiz revealed a thriving Hip Hop culture in Turkey, but one that faces some challenges both from government regulations and censorship, and from the threat of mainstream trends side-lining important social issues.